-- Possession and/or consumption of Alcoholic Beverages Of Age: Possession of alcoholic beverages is prohibited in or on university premises, including residence halls, regardless of age.
+- Possession and/or consumption of Alcoholic Beverages Of Age: Possession of alcoholic beverages is prohibited in or on university premises, including most residence halls, regardless of age.
 Empty alcohol containers and brewing equipment are similarly prohibited.
-The only exceptions include: Gonyea House (the President’s private residence), the Garfield Commons, events that use University’s Catering and request alcoholic beverages to be served, the University House (which is privately owned), a Community Director’s university housing, South Hall and Kreidler Halls (as outlined in the South Hall Alcoholic Beverages Policy and the Conference and Events summer policies), and for the purpose of approved religious worship.
+The only exceptions include: the Garfield Commons, events that use University’s Catering and request alcoholic beverages to be served, the University House (which is privately owned), a Community Director’s university housing, South Hall and Harstad Hall (as outlined in the South Hall Alcoholic Beverages Policy and the Conference and Events summer policies), and for the purpose of approved religious worship.

 - Possession and/or consumption of Alcoholic Beverages Under Age: The use or possession of alcoholic beverages is prohibited on campus and in the residence halls for any student under the age of 21.
 Empty alcohol containers and brewing equipment are similarly prohibited.

 - Misconduct under the Influence: Misconduct related to consumption, provision of alcohol to others or misuse of alcohol that creates risks for one’s safety, threatens the safety of others, detracts from the living-learning community, disrupts the university community either on or off campus may be a violation of PLU’s Alcoholic Beverages Policy.

 - Providing Alcohol to Others/Minors: Students who provide alcohol to students under the age of 21, or provide alcohol to apparently intoxicated individuals students, in addition to providing alcohol to students in non-designated areas, are in violation of the expectations of the living-learning community.